StarryLeo/starry-vim/README.md

 * Use `:q` to exit vim
-* Certain commands are prefixed with a `<Leader>` key, which by default maps to `\`. starry-vim uses `let mapleader = ","` to change this to `,` which is in a consistent and convenient location.
+* Certain commands are prefixed with a `<Leader>` key, which by default maps to `\`. starry-vim uses `let mapleader=','` to change this to `,` which is in a consistent and convenient location.
 * Keyboard [cheat sheet](http://www.viemu.com/vi-vim-cheat-sheet.gif).